-Do you ever wonder how some businesses are able to produce a constant stream of new content from their websites — almost like magic?
+Do you ever wonder how some businesses can produce a constant stream of new content from their websites — almost like magic?

-Every day — or every hour, even — they seem to manage to whip up something fresh. #MindBlown
+Every day — or every hour— they manage to whip up something fresh. #MindBlown

 While here you are, spending hours trying to come up with ideas for a catchy blog post or an engaging new video.